Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 LONGINES CONQUEST DIAMOND SET WRISTWATCH

-This stunning lady’s watch with a diamond encrusted bezel has been sold.
+This stunning lady’s watch with diamond encrusted bezel has been sold.

 It is powered by a SWISS ETA 955.412 V8 7 jewelled quartz movement stamped with the LONGINES brand.

-This delightful and well presented ladies gold watch on its original gold bracelet strap has been sold form our eBay business listing.
-The watch carries the assay marks of the Birmingham Assay Office, which are clearly visible on the case inner and on the strap.
+This delightful and well presented ladies’ gold watch on its original gold bracelet strap was sold from our eBay Business Listing.
+The watch carries the assay marks of the Birmingham Assay Office and these are clearly visible on the case inner and on the bracelet strap.

 The assay office stamps are clear and crisp and the date letter “g” for the assay year of 1956 is well formed and legible.
-The strap carries the manufacturers stamps “JC&S” which appears to refer to Joseph Cook and Son who were originally based in Livery Street in Birmingham.
+The strap carries the manufacturer’s stamps “JC&S” which appear to refer to Joseph Cook and Son who were originally based in Livery Street in Birmingham.
 The strap, like the case, has been finely finished.

-The watch is in very good condition overall and has clearly been well looked after over the years, although there are some very fine scratches on the back commensurate with normal use.
+The watch was in very good condition overall and had clearly been well looked after over the years.
+There were some very fine scratches on the case back commensurate with normal use.

 VINTAGE RECORD 9 CARAT GOLD CASED WRISTWATCH

-Ideally speaking, with the vintage watch market, matched date provenance between a vintage watch’s movement, the style and design of its face and the date letters on its case and strap is a good thing, because it helps to authenticate the watch.
-In this particular watch, there is a superb degree of connection and synchronisation of its dates and design and they match completely, which is great.
+Ideally speaking, with the vintage watch market, matched date provenance between a vintage watch’s movement, the style and design of its face and the date letters on its case and strap is a good thing, as it helps to authenticate the watch.
+In this particular watch, there is a superb degree of connection and synchronisation of its dates and design and they match completely.

-This stunning, manual wind DYNAMIC lady’s watch has a pretty pale blue continuous sweep second hand that clearly announces its vintage heritage.
+This stunning, manual wind DYNAMIC ladies’ watch had a pretty pale blue continuous sweep second hand that clearly announced its vintage heritage.

 All in all, the watch is very attractive, with its bold, sky blue “bullseye” face and powder blue second hand.
 It is a rather scarce and very collectable item in today’s vintage market place.

-Together with its prominent Omega branding, it makes a strong statement on the wrist.
+Together with its prominent Omega branding, it made a strong statement on the wrist.

-The watch’s eye catching blue and silver face is enhanced by the continuous sweep of its second hand that clearly sets it apart from a quartz powered movement.
+The watch’s eye catching blue and silver face was enhanced by the continuous sweep of its second hand that clearly set it apart from a quartz powered movement.

 The Omega symbol appears on the buckle of the stainless steel strap and on the inside of the strap.